dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|False|
 ---

-## [CA2217](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2217): Do not mark enums with FlagsAttribute
+## [CA2217](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2217): Do not mark enums with 'FlagsAttribute'

-An externally visible enumeration is marked by using FlagsAttribute, and it has one or more values that are not powers of two or a combination of the other defined values on the enumeration.
+An externally visible enumeration is marked by using 'FlagsAttribute', and it has one or more values that are not powers of two or a combination of the other defined values on the enumeration.

 |Item|Value|
 |-|-|